szelezsan/MusicQuizGame/README.md

 ## Compatibility testing
- Site was tested across multiple virtual mobile devices and browsers.
+ The site was tested across multiple virtual mobile devices and browsers.
 I checked all supported devices in both Mozilla web developer tools and Chrome developer tools.

- I tested on hardware devices such as: Macbook air 13", Ipad, Iphone 11Pro, and Samsung galaxy S23 ultra.
+ I tested on hardware devices such as Macbook Air 13", iPad, iPhone 11Pro, and Samsung Galaxy S23 ultra.

 ---
 ## Issues found during site development

-* #### All answer button are active at all times.
+* #### All answer buttons are active at all times.
 ![testing_issue_1](readmephotos/issues/allbuttonsactive.png)

-During testing the game I came across a bug, which allowed the user to choose all answers, therefore reach maximum points every time.
+While testing the game I came across a bug, which allowed the user to choose all answers and, therefore reach maximum points every time.
-I was trying to solve it many different ways to disable the button, but either the game stopped working, or all button were disabled, and user could not click on them.
+I was trying to solve many different ways to disable the button, but either the game stopped working, or all buttons were disabled, and the user could not click on them.

 So I reached out to tutor support and Rebecca helped me out to sort the issue.

 * #### Next button

-I adjusted height of the div for the anser buttons , so the Next button is not being pushed out of the container.
+I adjusted the height of the div for the answer buttons, so the Next button is not being pushed out of the container.

 ![bug_solutino1](testing/bug_solution1.png)